Site last updated on Wednesday 21st January 2015.

 - We're Good.
 I am highly recommended by past customers.
 Have a look at the Customer Satisfaction page for further details.
 Not surprisingly I have very high repeat booking rates and referral booking rates and run a lot of private itineraries.
 That's why I haven't advertised much for more than ten years.

 - We're Specialists.
 I personally have MORE experience of operating mountaineering, skiing and trekking expeditions to South America than anyone else in the world.
 I now have more than twenty years experience of climbing and skiing in the Andes.
-I have climbed over 250 of the 5000m+ summits and skiied nearly 100 summits in Patagonia.
+I have climbed over 280 of the 5000m+ summits and skiied on over 100 summits in Patagonia.
 I also have many satisfied customers.

 - Small Groups.
 My maximum group size on all regular courses and expeditions is four.
 Smaller groups are more flexible and much less intrusive in remote mountain areas.
 Have a look at the 'Our Style' page for further details.

 Andes Guidebooks Details of the guidebooks we author and publish - 'The Andes - A Guide for Climbers' and 'The Andes - A Trekking Guide' and their French, Spanish and Polish editions.
-The English edition of "A Guide for Climbers" was last updated in 2005.
-French and Spanish editions of this book were published in 2007, a Polish edition in 2012 and a Czech edition is due for 2013.
+The English edition of "A Guide for Climbers" will be updated in 2015.
+French and Spanish editions of this book were published in 2007, a Polish edition in 2012.

 Guidebook, Photo and Map Library Information about the extensive guidebook, photo and map library I maintain at the office in Castle Douglas.